Arłamów Airfield: History

-Since the collapse of the Iron Curtain, Arłamów and the airport were both dissolved.
-In recent years the complex has re-opened as a tourist attraction, but the use of the airport has not been revived.
-Arłamów Airport is still there and in fairly good condition, but it is not maintained nor supervised.
+Since the collapse of the Iron Curtain, Arłamów and the airfield were both dissolved.
+In recent years the complex has re-opened as a tourist attraction.
+Arłamów Airfield is still there and in fairly good condition, but it is not maintained nor supervised.
 It is occasionally used for sport aviation, and chartered tourist flights, but landings are performed at one's own risk.
 More often, the runway is occupied by car-borne speed drivers.

+Russo-Ukrainian War

+In February 2022, US Troops from the 82nd Airborne Division landed at Arłamów airport and established a temporary base to defend NATO territory during the Russo-Ukrainian war.
+While it is not clear whether the airport has been used as a transit point for NATO equipment being sent to Ukraine, its proximity to the Ukrainian border (11 km) and the city of Lviv (110 km) make it the closest US Military base to the warzone.
+The US military has regularly conducted exercises at the airport with NATO allies throughout the course of the conflict.